datacarpentry/astronomy-python/setup.md

 If they work and you get no error messages, **you are ready for the workshop**.

 > ## Why didn't the imports work?
-> Occasionally learners will need to take one additional step to make Jupyter run within the environnment we've created.
+> Occasionally learners will need to take one additional step to make Jupyter run within the environment we have created.
 > If your imports fail, close Jupyter by closing its terminal, and try running the following from your Anaconda prompt (
 > Terminal or otherwise):
 >